teableio/teableio.gihtub.io/README.md

 - Design your workflow with AI or Visual programming
 - Super easy retrieve data from table

-### 👨‍💻 Full-featured SQL Support

-Seamless integration with the software you are familiar with

-- BI tools like Metabase PowerBi...
-- No-code tools like appsmith...
-- Direct retrieve data with native sql

 ### 🗄️ Support for multiple databases